dvargas42/space-traveling/README.md

 ## 💇🏼 About the project

-This application was part of a challenge to test the ability to implement features functions and render information within a React web application.
+This application was part of a challenge to test the ability to implement features functions and render information within a ReactJS / NextJS web application.

 ## 📸 Sreenshots